mhaupt/basicode/README.md

 condition flips from "unmet" to "met".
 The condition is expressed in BASICODE syntax in the `OC$` variable.
 After execution of the subroutine, the variable `OP` will contain a running number of the watchpoint.
 Numbering starts at 1.
-A value of -1 indicates an error during registration.
+A value of -1 indicates an error during registration; in that case, `OE$` will also contain an error message.

 The watchpoint will be triggered  whenever the condition flips from "unmet" to "met" after the execution of a statement.
 It will honour the contents of the `OD$()` array for selective display of variable values and array contents, as described above.